 - Make it really clear where someone can buy your product.
 Make a big button or text with an action.
 For example, instead of saying CLICK HERE, say GET 20% OFF MY ORDER or whatever your offer may be.

 - Write compelling sales copy.
 Make your customers salivate at the thought of buying what you have to offer.
-If you need last minute copy writing services, I can help.

 - If you run an online store, ask 3 random people (online or in person) to do a test order.
 Get their feedback and see if the order process was smooth.
 Take their suggestions on how to improve and implement.